 2012 Lexus CT 200h Review

-The term “sporty hybrid” may sound like a bit of an oxymoron, and many test drivers agree after testing the 2012 Lexus CT 200h.
+The term “sporty hybrid” may sound like a bit of an oxymoron, and many critics agree after testing the 2012 Lexus CT 200h.
 They say it offers decent handling and good power for a hybrid, but compared with other upscale small cars, the CT 200h is lackadaisical at best, even in Sport mode.

 The CT 200h’s interior doesn’t receive rave reviews either.
 While materials quality is okay, many reviewers think the CT 200h doesn’t have the level of refinement they’ve come to expect from Lexus.
 Plus, the hybrid’s rear row isn’t ideal for shoppers who need to carry passengers because it will be too tight for adults.